 Great Northern Food Hall

-Copenhagen’s lionized Noma reinvented Nordic cuisine, and one of its partners, Claus Meyer, founded a sparkling food hall in Grand Central Terminal.
-Among the gastronomic pleasures are Danish-style hot dogs (get the Great Dane with ketchup, remoulade, mustard and onions) and mind-blowing, not-too-sweet baked goods at Meyers Bageri.
-Other stops are good for breakfast or lunch: choose from nourishing porridges and granola, open-faced sandwiches and lightly roasted coffee—the last of those from Brownsville Roasters.
-The Michelin-starred Agern is also part of the constellation, a wood-grained, fine-dining restaurant with tasting menus prepared by Icelandic chef Gunnar Gíslason.
+Copenhagen’s lionized Noma moved the needle toward Nordic food, and one of its partners, Claus Meyer, founded this sparkling food hall in Grand Central Terminal.
+Among the gastronomic pleasures are Danish-style hot dogs (get the Great Dane with ketchup, remoulade, mustard and onions) and fabulous, not-too-sweet baked goods at Meyers Bageri.
+Other options include healthy porridges and granola, open-faced sandwiches and lightly roasted coffee from Brownsville Roasters.
+The Michelin-starred Agern is also part of the constellation, a wood-grained, fine-dining restaurant with seasonal menus prepared by Danish chef Jeppe Kil Andersen.

 Industry City Food Hall

-Located underneath Columbus Circle, TurnStyle is literally on the other side of a subway turnstile, its shops lining a concourse that roughly 90,000 people pass through each day.
-Zai Lai, a Taiwanese concept, is new to the mix, offering morning dishes like scallion pancakes and sesame flatbread with scrambled egg; at lunchtime, there are rice bowls and stir-fried noodles.
-Bolivian Llama Party is also exceptional, featuring savory, hand-braided, Andean pastries filled with beef and chiles, diced free-range chicken or smoked oyster mushrooms, toasted quinoa and squash.
+TurnStyle is literally on the other side of a subway turnstile, its shops lining a concourse that tens of thousands pass through each day.
+Underneath Columbus Circle, the complex is curated to appeal to on-the-go commuters.
+Zai Lai offers morning dishes like scallion pancakes and sesame flatbread with scrambled egg; at lunchtime they serve filling rice bowls and stir-fried noodles.
+Bolivian Llama Party is also exceptional, featuring savory, hand-braided pastries filled with beef and chiles, diced free range chicken or smoked oyster mushrooms, toasted quinoa and squash.
 Doughnuttery is there for a sugar rush and Dylan’s Candy Bar for treats to take home to the kids.